 Keyword research is the basis of all search marketing.
 It is the art of explaining what you do in the language that people use, and thus it should probably be the basis of all your marketing activities, both on and off the web.
 As an SEO, I use keyword research to determine what we should be ranking for.
 The issue is that I’ve often found that part to be a bit annoying, as people tend to want to rank for entirely impossible terms.
 Last week, I’ve found a solution, and that’s what I’ll show you today: the basis of keyword research.
 Keep on reading, as we’ll get you started in the comments of this post.

-Now, as you might know, I’ve been in the SEO business for more than 6 years.
+Now, as you might know, I’ve been in the SEO business for years.
 It took me all those years to find out what it was that I disliked about keyword research and what I was doing wrong.
 It also took someone who’s actually not in our business, but who’s in the business of business advice, to discover it.
 The guy that – unbeknownst to him – changed my perspective on keyword research was Doug Richard, at last week’s Made in 48 hours.
 He graciously allowed me to use some of his slides for this post, for which I thank him.

 Doug spent (and still spends, during his small business seminars) quite a bit of time on asking people: “Who are you?
 What promise do you make?”.
 Turns out, not a lot of people can answer that question effectively at first.
 However, the minute you become good at answering that question, you’ll be on your way to being found more easily.

 You see, businesses are born out of ideas, some of these are great, some are not.
 But they’re all born out of the idea that what you have to offer is special, and adds something to the market.
 That benefit, that advantage, that promise, is bound to also be reflected in the keywords people should be finding you for.

 You are a secret waiting to be discovered by customers who are looking for someone to make that promise to them.